blischalk/clojure_notes/ClojureNotes.md

 - **ratio?**
 - **reduce** - like inject in ruby
 - **rem** - remainder
+- **remove** - returns a lazy sequence of the items in a coll for which pred returns false.l
 - **repeatedly**
 - **re-find** - like ruby match
 - **re-seq** - returns a lazy seq of all matches.